-Bringing together storytellers, refugees, and members from the Oxfordshire community, Fusion Arts hosted Firing the Heart, a vibrant series of masterclasses and community workshops led by storytellers Gauri Raje and Sef Townsend.
+Bringing together storytellers, refugees, and members from the Oxfordshire community, Firing the Heart was a vibrant series of masterclasses and community workshops led by storytellers Gauri Raje and Sef Townsend.

-This series explored the art of storytelling and what stories mean today, using traditional storytelling modes from cultures around the world to share stories and explore issues around migration, family, community, culture, love, and loss.
+The series explored the art of storytelling and what stories mean today in contemporary society.
+Participants used traditional storytelling modes from cultures around the world to explore issues around migration, family, community, culture, love, and loss.

-Firing the Heart took place in Autumn 2014 at the Fusion Arts studios in East Oxford.
-The workshops concluded the ‘Inside Out/Outside In’ project, which was funded by The Tolkien Trust, Lankelly Chase, and supported by Oxford City Council.
+Firing the Heart took place in Autumn 2014 at Fusion Arts’ studios in East Oxford.
+The workshops concluded the ‘Inside Out/Outside In’ project, funded by The Tolkien Trust, Lankelly Chase, and supported by Oxford City Council.

 Exploring themes of exile and sanctuary, take a look at what the sessions involved:

 Masterclass 1 Exile Saturday 11th October 2014 10.30am – 4.30pm

 What is Exile?
 What is it like to be a refugee?
 To be forced from your home?
 Arriving in a strange land and starting again from scratch?
 Walk in their shoes.

 An experiential workshop day where participants looked into the phenomenon of asylum and the journey of exile.
 Using materials developed by the UN Refugee Agency, this day placed participants into the shoes of a refugee on his/her journey to sanctuary.

 Sunday Story Sessions, Sundays 19th October – 23rd November 2014, 2.30pm – 5pm